-Hen of the woods mushrooms also make a great addition to steak or pasta dishes.
+Hen of the woods also makes a great addition to steak or pasta dishes.
 The stems of these mushrooms are often quite tough, but you can freeze them and then later add them to soup stock.

 How to Store Them

-They freeze well without needing to prepare them first.
-Just thaw your frozen mushrooms when ready, and add them to pasta dishes or soups.
+They freeze well — make sure they’re dry, put them in a plastic bag, and pop them in the freezer.
+Just thaw your frozen mushrooms when ready, and add them to pasta dishes or to soups.

-So to wrap it up, these common mushrooms are delicious and grow in abundance.
+So to wrap it up, hof the woods mushrooms are delicious and grow in abundance in the forest.
 They are easy to cook and to store, and they are healthy too.
-They are a great pick if you’re just starting to learn about mushrooms.
-Find an experienced mushroom hunter and learn how to identify them, and you’ll have a great cheap source of mushrooms!
+They are a great choice for foraging if you’re just starting to learn about mushrooms.
+Just be sure to run your finds past an experienced mushroom hunter and learn how to identify them, and you’ll have a great cheap source of mushrooms!

 Like This Post?
 Pin It on Pinterest!